AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

 ## Frequently Asked Questions {#frequentlyaskedquestions}

-1. How do I setup Captivate Prime to configure auto enrollments for on-boarding of new hires?
+1. How do I setup Learning Manager to configure auto enrollments for on-boarding of new hires?

    In the **Occurs when** drop-down list, choose the option **New Learner is added**.
 Then assign the Learning Objects, the instance, and the completion date for the learner.
 Both Administrators and Authors can create auto enrollment events.
 Enable the event after creating it.